-During a news conference at the White House on Wednesday, President Barack Obama said there was no indication so far that any classified information had been disclosed as a result of the affair.
+President Barack Obama told a news conference on Wednesday there was no indication so far that any classified information had been disclosed as a result of the scandal.

-Obama also said that for now, he would refrain from judging whether he should have been told earlier than last Wednesday about the probe involving his CIA chief, who resigned on Friday before the affair became public.
+Obama also said he would refrain for now from judging whether he should have been told earlier than last Wednesday about the probe involving his CIA chief.

 “I am withholding judgment with respect to how the entire process surrounding General Petraeus came up.
 We don’t have all the information yet,” Obama told a White House news conference.

 The president noted that had he known earlier, he might have been open to accusations of interference in a politically sensitive law enforcement matter.

 As a reserve officer in military intelligence, Broadwell - co-author of a biography on Petraeus - had security clearances that gave her access to classified material, several officials said.
 Government rules require such material to be stored in secure locations or computers.

 Two officials familiar with the case said that one question investigators are asking was whether Broadwell followed government rules for handling classified information.

 Late Monday, FBI investigators searched Broadwell’s residence in Charlotte, North Carolina, an action that officials said occurred with Broadwell’s consent.

 Attempts to reach Broadwell, who has remained mainly out of the public eye, have been unsuccessful.
 She was seen late Tuesday at her brother’s home in Washington, D.C.